DmitrySharabin/mavo-gsheets/README.md

 ## Customization

 The plugin supports a number of options for customizing the way it reads/writes data from/to a spreadsheet.
 You can specify these options by using the `mv-storage-options` attribute.
-To separating the options, you can use either commas or semicolons.
+To separate the options, you can use either commas or semicolons.

 ### Supported options